anuyts/menkar/Plans.md

 Note that we have multi-eliminations, e.g. `unglue (P ? f) g` reduces if `P` becomes true and if `g` becomes a `glue` term.
 Hence, we can at the same time be blocked on metavariable `P` and neutral due to `g`.

-BETTER: Weld, implication, assertion and their constructors/eliminators do not reduce at Top.
+NOT REALLY BETTER: Weld, implication, assertion and their constructors/eliminators do not reduce at Top.
 Rather, they are kept as **decorations** which are ignored by definitional relations.
 So we can only be blocked on one variable/neutral at the same time.
 So when normalizing, you can choose whether you want to keep or remove such decorations.
+(You still want to know whether something is neutral/blocked w.r.t. decoration-removing normalization)

 NOTE: The only face predicate i-related to Top (`i < Top`) is Top.
 So we never need to relate non-reduced and reduced types.
 (This is only true if Box Top does not reduce.
 We can be equally expressive by having an equality predicate for every i-interval instead of just for I.)

+**Contexts** are not normalized.
+There is instead a proof-calculus with J-rule...
+This is the only approach that is decidable-consistent with neutral propositions.

 Classification
 --------------
-We could use a two-dimensional classification of terms.

-### Eliminational classification
 ```
 construction =
 	| constructor of expressions